TDeepanshPandey/MNIST_LSTM_GRU/README.md

-# MNIST_LSTM_GRU
- LSTM and GRU cell for mnist dataset
+# LSTM and GRU cell for MNIST dataset

+- Rewrite the MNIST LSTM code using your own LSTM layer
+- Write MNIST GRU code using your own GRU layer